-Prostitute Mary Ann Nichols, the first victim of London serial killer “Jack the Ripper,” is found murdered and mutilated in Whitechapel's Buck's Row.
-The East End of London saw four more victims of the murderer during the next few months, but no suspect was ever found.
+Prostitute Mary Ann Nichols, the first known victim of London serial killer “Jack the Ripper,” is found murdered and mutilated in the city’s Whitechapel district.
+London saw four more victims of the murderer during the next few months, but no suspect was ever found.

 The police, who lacked modern forensic techniques such as fingerprinting and blood typing, were at a complete loss for suspects.
-Dozens of letters allegedly written by the murderer were sent to the police, and the vast majority of these were immediately deemed fraudulent.
-However, two letters--written by the same individual--alluded to crime facts known only to the police and the killer.
+Dozens of letters allegedly written by the murderer were sent to the police, and the majority of these were immediately deemed fraudulent.
+However, two letters–written by the same individual–alluded to crime facts known only to the police and the killer.
 These letters, signed “Jack the Ripper,” gave rise to the serial killer’s popular nickname.

 On November 7, after a month of silence, Jack took his fifth and last victim, Irish-born Mary Kelly, an occasional prostitute.
 Of all his victims’ corpses, Kelly’s was the most hideously mutilated.
 In 1892, with no leads found and no more murders recorded, the Jack the Ripper file was closed.